 How to find internships in North Carolina relevant to a criminal justice degree?

-Additionally, the North Carolina Department of Public Safety offers internship programs that provide hands-on experience in corrections and law enforcement.
-Students can also network with professionals via organizations like the North Carolina Criminal Justice Association.
+The North Carolina Department of Public Safety offers internship programs in various divisions, providing valuable experience in corrections and law enforcement.
+Additionally, the North Carolina Sheriffs' Association posts openings for internships with county sheriff's offices statewide.

 How does studying for a criminal justice degree in North Carolina prepare for interdisciplinary roles?